 - International students hoping to transfer credits must provide original transcripts of academic credentials accompanied by the English translation and course by course evaluations, conducted by an NACES-accredited company (e.g. WES, World Education Services) of all transcripts, diplomas, and certificates.
 International students hoping to transfer credits must provide original transcripts of academic credentials accompanied by the English translation and course-by-course evaluation from any NACES-accredited provider.
 Consideration and review will be given to transcripts reviewed by Commission on Graduates of Foreign Nursing Schools (CGFNS International) and International Consultants of Delaware (ICD), a division of CGFNS, as long as they are course-by-course. - 2.
-Students whose primary language is not English must submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) prior to acceptance into the University.
-Undergraduate applicants must achieve a score of 79 on the iBT (internet-based), 550 on the PBT (paper-based), or 213 on the CBT (computer-based) Test of English as a Foreign Language (TOEFL).
-An International English Language Testing System (IELTS) score of 6.0 will also be accepted. - 3.
+Students whose primary language is not English must submit either the TOEFL, IELTS, or DuoLingo scores\ unless you meet the following exemption: - You have successfully completed, at the time of application, a minimum of two years in a curriculum where English was the primary language of instruction. - \Passing test scores are as follows: - TOEFL (Test of English as a Foreign Language): 79 on Internet-based test, 550 on Paper-based test, 213 on Computer-based test. - IELTS (International English Language Testing System): 6 or higher. - DuoLingo: 75 or higher. - 3.
 Proof that sufficient funds are available for all expenses for the school year and vacation periods must be submitted, in the form of a certified bank statement.
 The signature of the person responsible for the payment is required.
 If a bank statement is in the name of more than one person, each individual must submit a notarized affidavit of support.
-Immaculata does provide limited merit-based financial aid for international students. - Certification of health and insurance, including completion of the medical examination form and application for a health insurance policy that includes repatriation and medical evacuation.

-- 5. Copy of identification page of passport - 6.
-International students transferring from another U.S. institution of education must submit a transfer verification form.
+Immaculata does provide limited merit-based financial aid for international students. - 4.
+Certification of health and insurance, including completion of the medical examination form and application for a health insurance policy that includes repatriation and medical evacuation. - 5.
+Copy of identification page of passport - 6.
+International students transferring from another U.S. institution of education must submit a transfer verification form. - 7.
 International students should apply as early as possible (no later than 3 months in advance of program start date) for admission to alleviate problems of visa clearance and mail service delays.